-Under the supervision and with the participation of our Chief Executive Officer and our Chief Financial Officer, management conducted an evaluation of the effectiveness of our internal control over financial reporting as of July 31, 2017 based on the criteria outlined in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO") and identified the following material weaknesses in internal control over financial reporting:
+Under the supervision and with the participation of our Chief Executive Officer and our Chief Financial Officer, management conducted an evaluation of the effectiveness of our internal control over financial reporting as of October 31, 2017 based on the criteria outlined in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO") and identified the following material weaknesses in internal control over financial reporting:

-- Ineffective corporate governance due to a lack of independent directors.
-We have appointed two additional independent directors, for a total of three independent directors out of a total of six directors.
-Two of these independent directors have been appointed to our Audit Committee.
-To further remediate this issue, we plan to appoint additional independent directors with the goal of having a majority of independent directors and an Audit Committee comprised of a majority of independent directors. - Ineffective communication of internal information with management and members of our Board.
-We have remediated this weakness by having regularly scheduled meetings with our Board, including our Audit Committee, on at least a quarterly basis.
-We have implemented management meetings to discuss the status of Company events and improve communication among members of our management. - · Insufficient procedures and control documentation to implement control procedures.
-We will undertake a review process to develop procedures to provide ample review time of financial information by qualified accounting and finance personnel as well as management.
+- · Ineffective communication of internal information with management and members of our Board.
+We are remediating this weakness by having regularly scheduled meetings with our Board, including our Audit Committee, on at least a quarterly basis.
+We have implemented management meetings to discuss the status of Company events and improve communication among members of our management. - Insufficient procedures and control documentation to implement control procedures.
+We have undertaken a review process to develop procedures to provide ample review time of financial information by qualified accounting and finance personnel as well as management.
 We are still implementing this process and will require more time to fully implement.
-We will continue to address this issue. - · Insufficient segregation of duties of the Chief Financial Officer.
+We will continue to address this issue. - Insufficient segregation of duties of the Chief Financial Officer.
 We are in the process of delegating some of the duties of our Chief Financial Officer to other personnel within the Company. - Insufficient information technology controls and documentation.
 We currently use accounting software which we have determined is inadequate to provide strong controls.
 We are in the process of initiating a review process to fully evaluate the deficiencies in our technology controls and documentation.
 Based upon the results of such a review process, we will implement required remediation measures.

-Because of these material weaknesses, our Chief Executive Officer and our Chief Financial Officer concluded that, as of July 31, 2017, our internal control over financial reporting was not effective based on the COSO criteria.
+Because of these material weaknesses, our Chief Executive Officer and our Chief Financial Officer concluded that, as of October 31, 2017, our internal control over financial reporting was not effective based on the COSO criteria.